 - Complex Instruction Set Computer (CISC) –

-CISC or Complex Instruction Set Computer is a computer architecture where instructions are such that a single instruction can execute multiple low level operations like loading from memory, storing into memory or an arithmetic operation etc. It has multiple addressing nodes within single instruction.CISC makes use of very few registers.
+CISC or Complex Instruction Set Computer is a computer architecture where instructions are such that a single instruction can execute multiple low-level operations like loading from memory, storing into memory, or an arithmetic operation, etc. It has multiple addressing nodes within a single instruction.CISC makes use of very few registers.

 - Reduced Instruction Set Computer (RISC) –

 RISC or Reduced Instruction Set Computer is a computer architecture where instruction is simple and designed to get executed quickly.
 Instructions get completed in one clock cycle this is because of the optimization of instructions and pipelining (a technique that allows for simultaneous execution of parts, or stages, of instructions more efficiently process instructions).
 RISC makes use of multiple registers to avoid large interactions with memory.
 It has few addressing nodes.

 3. DEC Alpha 21064